 We are a women's healthcare company dedicated to fulfilling the unmet health needs of today's women.
-Twirla® and our potential product candidates are designed to provide women with contraceptive options that offer greater convenience and facilitate compliance.
+Twirla[®] and our potential product candidates are designed to provide women with contraceptive options that offer greater convenience and facilitate compliance.
 Twirla, our first and only approved product, is a once-weekly prescription combination hormonal contraceptive patch.
-Twirla is designed using our proprietary transdermal patch technology, called Skinfusion®, designed with properties to optimize patch adhesion and patient wearability, which may help support compliance while, for the first time, delivering a dose of estrogen consistent with commonly prescribed combined hormonal contraceptives, or CHCs.
+Twirla is designed using our proprietary transdermal patch technology, called Skinfusion[®], designed with properties to optimize patch adhesion and patient wearability, which may help support compliance while, for the first time, delivering a dose of estrogen consistent with commonly prescribed combined hormonal contraceptives, or CHCs.
 We believe there is an unmet market need for a contraceptive patch that is designed to deliver approximately 30 mcg of estrogen and 120 mcg of progestin in a convenient dosage form that may support compliance in a non-invasive fashion.

 Twirla was approved for sale in the United States on February 14, 2020 as a method of contraception for use in women of reproductive potential with a BMI < 30 kg/m2 for whom a combined hormonal contraceptive is appropriate.
-Based on the observed relationship between efficacy and BMI in a Phase 3 clinical trial, Twirla's limitation of use instructs healthcare providers to consider Twirla's reduced effectiveness in women with a BMI \geq 25 to <30 kg/m2 before prescribing.
-Twirla is contraindicated in women with a BMI \geq 30 kg/m2 because compared to women with a lower BMI, women in this group had reduced effectiveness and may have a higher risk for VTEs.
+Based on the observed relationship between efficacy and BMI in a Phase 3 clinical trial, Twirla's limitation of use instructs healthcare providers to consider Twirla's reduced effectiveness in women with a BMI \geq

+25 to <30 kg/m2 before prescribing.
+Twirla is contraindicated in women with a BMI \ge 30 kg/m2 because compared to women with a lower BMI, women in this group had reduced effectiveness and may have a higher risk for VTEs.

-As part of Twirla's approval, the FDA is requiring us to conduct a long-term prospective, observational post-marketing study comparing the risks for VTE and ATE in new users of Twirla to new users of other CHCs.
+As part of Twirla's approval, the FDA is requiring us to conduct a long-term prospective, observational postmarketing study comparing the risks for VTE and ATE in new users of Twirla to new users of other CHCs, which we refer to as the PMR.
 The FDA's requirement for Twirla is similar to another post-marketing study requirement for a recently approved CHC.
-The final study report for the Twirla post-marketing study is scheduled to be submitted to the FDA in November 2032, with interim safety data reporting to the FDA due in November 2026.
-We have also agreed to a small post-marketing commitment, or PMC, study to assess the residual drug content and strength of Twirla.
-The PMC study is similar to residual drug studies requested of patch developers in the FDA's November 2019 draft guidance entitled Transdermal and Topical Delivery Systems-Product Development and Quality Considerations.
+The final study report for the Twirla PMR is scheduled to be submitted to the FDA in November 2032, with interim safety data reporting to the FDA due in November 2026.
+We have also agreed to a small post-marketing commitment, or PMC, study to assess the residual drug content of Twirla after use.
+The PMC study is similar to residual drug studies requested of patch developers in the FDA's November 2019 draft guidance entitled "Transdermal and Topical Delivery Systems-Product Development and Quality Considerations."
 We are evaluating the design and cost of these post-marketing studies.

 With the approval of Twirla we are now focused on our transition from a clinical development stage company to a commercial company.
-During 2020, we plan to continue the implementation of our commercialization plan for Twirla and to manage the growth of our company.
+We plan to continue the implementation of our commercialization plan for Twirla and to manage the growth of our company.
 Our near-term plan for the commercialization of Twirla includes:

 Activity Expected Timing Conduct activities to obtain coverage and reimbursement of Twirla from third-party payors in the United States.
-On-going through 2020 Initiate hiring of contract sales force Second Quarter 2020 Complete pre-validation and validation of the commercial manufacturing process consistent with our approved marketing application Second Half 2020 with first shipment of product in the Fourth Quarter 2020.
+On-going Hiring of contract sales force.
+73 sales representatives hired and trained as of September 30, 2020.
+Complete validation of the commercial manufacturing process consistent with our approved marketing application.
+Fourth Quarter 2020 inclusive of the first shipment of product.